meziantou/Meziantou.Analyzer/docs/README.md

 # MA0130: GetType() should not be used on System.Type instances
 dotnet_diagnostic.MA0130.severity = warning

+# MA0131: ArgumentNullException.ThrowIfNull should not be used with non-nullable types
+dotnet_diagnostic.MA0131.severity = warning
 ```

 # .editorconfig - all rules disabled